ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

 8. After the Acquisition Example VI indicates acquisition has started, click Serializer Setup Complete on the Generation VI before the Acquisition VI stops.

-9. Select the **First Display Channel** tab on the Acquisition Example and verify that images from the generated TDMS file are displayed on this tab.
+9. Select the **First Display Channel** tab on the Acquisition Example and on the Generation Example and verify that images from the generated TDMS file are displayed on these tabs.
+The images should look identical.

+[TODO: IMAGE comparing both displays]

 ### Generating and Displaying I2C Timestamps
 This tutorial shows how to acquire and view I2C timestamps on the PXIe-148X interface module.
 The Generation Example VI will be used to run a script to create I2C traffic.